 "It was a privilege to hear Angela Findlay's talk about her family's relationship with, and attitudes towards, the Nazi regime in Germany.
 She managed to captivate a whole room of usually restless Sixth formers with her riveting, emotional and honest account of what it was like to live under the Nazis."

 "Angela has an extraordinary skill to keep a whole room hanging on her every word.
 Her talk managed to open up my mind to thoughts that have never occurred to me before."

 Sixth Former, Chigwell School

-The other side: The Second World War through the eyes of an ordinary German family
+The Second World War through the eyes of an ordinary German family

 Ideal for Sixth Form, PSHE, Enrichment or General Studies.
 Also for History Departments or Societies, Holocaust Studies, Peace & Reconciliation programmes and as preparation for School Trips to Berlin and WW2 sites.

 The Second World War is a subject that continues to hold an on-going and infinite fascination.
 So many questions remain unanswered: How could Nazism and the Holocaust have happened?
 What did ordinary Germans know?
 What would I have done?

 With the impact of discrimination and division occupying much current debate, this talk demonstrates not only how both can lead to devastating results but how national atrocity from the past has to be confronted and learnt from in order to move forward in the present.